Axon Connected

 Process Application

-When we were ready to move to Beta and release, we set out to apply the measurement steps with the following results:
+Once ready, we set out to apply the measurement steps with the following results:

 ➍ Fleet in-car video system research